-Christmas is one the most important celebration in the world.
-Every country has its own traditions but all share the same atmosphere, the feeling of togetherness and love.
-Let’s see, then, what happens around the world and how to pronounce Merry Christmas in different languages.
-Merry Christmas (Click and listen), anyway!
+Christmas is one the most important celebrations in the world.
+Each country has its own traditions but all share the same atmosphere, the feeling of togetherness and love.
+Let’s see, then, what happens around the world and learn how to pronounce Merry Christmas in different languages.
+Merry Christmas!

 Merry Christmas in different languages: Italian

 If you want to wish Merry Christmas when you are in Italy, you have to say Buon Natale.
 It is difficult to define which are the main traditions in the so-called Bel Paese (beautiful country), since every region has its own.
 Still, the Christmas tree, the Presepe (or Presepio), Panettone, and Pandoro, reign all over the peninsula.
 According to Catholic tradition, on Christmas Eve nobody should eat meat, but fish should be preferred.
 Nowadays, though, this Catholic tradition is not so well preserved anymore.
 One thing you can be sure: on Christmas Day food is no limits: Christmas lunch will be rich and sumptuous, following the best Italian traditions.
 Buon Natale a tutti!

 Merry Christmas in different languages: French

 Merry Christmas translated into French is Joyeux Noël.
-The celebration of Christmas, in the country of Marcel Proust and Paul Cézanne, can be different from region to region, but St. Nicholas (on December 6th) and Père Noël (on December 24th) behave the same way in the whole country: they bring presents to the children.
-St. Nicholas, though, delivers only to the well behaved children while his assistant, Père Fouettard, brings lumps of coal to the naughty ones.
+Christmas celebration in Marcel Proust and Paul Cézanne's country, can be different from region to region, but St. Nicholas (on December 6th) and Père Noël (on December 24th) behave the same way everywhere in France: they bring presents to all children... or something like that.
+St. Nicholas actually delivers only to the well behaved children, while his assistant, Père Fouettard, brings lumps of coal to the naughty ones.
 Joyeux Noël à tout le monde!

 Merry Christmas in different languages: Spanish

 In Spain, Merry Christmas is Feliz Navidad.
-Christmas, in the land of Miguel de Cervantes Saavedra and Antoni Gaudí, is a huge celebration which reaches its peak during the Nochebuena (literally good night in Spanish), the Christmas Eve.
+Christmas, in the land of Miguel de Cervantes Saavedra and Antoni Gaudí, is a huge celebration which reaches its peak during the Nochebuena, Christmas Eve (literally, good night in Spanish).
 A sumptuous dinner will be served, usually at the grandparents’ house, where the whole family will be seated around a magnificent table setting.
 Feliz Navidad a todos!

 Merry Christmas in different languages: German